Suzuki Ertiga: Philippines

-In the Philippines, the Ertiga is offered in three grade levels: GA (with manual transmission only), GL (with either manual or automatic transmission) and GLX (with automatic transmission only).
+In the Philippines, the Ertiga is offered in three trim levels: GA (with manual transmission only), GL (with either manual or automatic transmission) and GLX (with automatic transmission only).

 South Africa

-The Ertiga is the brand’s first MPV-type vehicle in South Africa.
-However the company claims the Ertiga as a Life Utility Vehicle and also claims its aimed at being practical, while retaining the fun-to-drive characteristics on the popular Swift.
+The Ertiga is the brand's first MPV-type vehicle in South Africa.
+However the company claims the Ertiga as a Life Utility Vehicle and also claims it is aimed at being practical, while retaining the fun-to-drive characteristics on the popular Swift.

-The Ertiga is the second made-in-India product in Suzuki South Africa’s portfolio, the first one being the older Alto (A-Star).
+The Ertiga is the second made-in-India product in Suzuki South Africa's portfolio, the first one being the older Alto (A-Star).
 The South African market Ertiga is only available with a 1.4-litre petrol engine paired with either 5-speed manual or 4-speed automatic transmission.

 Facelift

 On 20 August 2015, the facelifted Ertiga was launched at the 23rd Gaikindo Indonesia International Auto Show.
-Changes consist of a wider grille, redesigned bumpers for all grades and a new trunk garnish exclusive to the GL and GX grades.
+Changes consist of a wider grille, redesigned bumpers for all trim levels and a new trunk garnish exclusive to the GL and GX trim levels.
 The facelifted Ertiga was launched in India on 16 October 2015.
 Along with the diesel variants of the facelifted Ertiga comes with mild hybrid technology by Suzuki called as SHVS or Smart Hybrid Vehicle by Suzuki.

 Ertiga Dreza

 On 8 January 2016, Suzuki launched the flagship variant of the Ertiga, called Dreza.
 It gets a different front fascia from regular variants, different wheel design and specific colour option.
-The interior gets a different seat upholstery, wooden panel on the dashboard and an 8-inch Android touchscreen audio system.
+The interior gets a different seat upholstery, wooden panel on the dashboard and a 9-inch Android touchscreen head unit, in High Definition (HD) 1280 x 720 pixels resolution which no other competitors offer at that time (touchscreen enabled head unit display panel usually only has 1024 x 600 pixels resolution or less).

 Proton Ertiga

 The Proton Ertiga is a rebadged Ertiga for the Malaysian market by Proton.
 It was launched on 24 November 2016, at the press conference at the Setia City Convention Centre, Setia Alam, Selangor.
 It is Proton's fourth model to be launched in a six-month span.
 It is Malaysia's first mini MPV that qualifies for Malaysia's EEV emissions standard.
 It can sit up to seven people, but because the middle row middle seat only features a lap belt, it is classified as a six-seater with a 2-2-2 configuration.
 It uses the same 1.4-litre petrol engine as the Suzuki Ertiga.

 The Ertiga was updated in August 2018.
-It is now known as the Ertiga Xtra.
+It became known as the Ertiga Xtra.
 The Executive Plus AT variant has been replaced with Premium AT.
 Changes included a darker upholstery for the seats and a 7-inch touchscreen head unit.

 As with the launch of the second generation Suzuki-branded Ertiga, the future production of the Proton-branded Ertiga becomes unpredictable.
 In September 2019, the Proton Ertiga was discontinued.